List of characters in the Terminator franchise: Terminator 3: Rise of the Machines

 Kate is a veterinarian in the present day (Note: Terminator 3 came out in 2003) and is engaged to Scott Mason; however, she is hesitant of marrying him.
 In the film, it is stated that just prior to the events of Terminator 2, she had a teenage makeout session with John Connor that might have led to a relationship, had the events of T2 not occurred.
-Scott is killed by a Terminator known as the T-X, and Kate evades it with the help of John and a reprogrammed T-101.
+Scott is killed by a Terminator known as the T-X, and Kate evades it with the help of John and a reprogrammed T-850.

 Her father, USAF Lieutenant General Robert Brewster, is the program director for Cyber Research Systems (CRS) and is overseeing development of Skynet.
 Through of her relation to Robert, Kate had trained in combats, and has access to her father's military contacts that would be pivotal to the formation of the Resistance in the future.
 Kate, John, and the Terminator set off to CRS to stop her father from activating Skynet.
 They arrive too late, however, and he is killed by the T-X. Kate and John reach a hardened fallout shelter in the Sierra Nevada mountains and are able to survive Judgment Day.
 They use communications equipment within the facility to contact survivors and start a Resistance force.

-It is stated by the T-101 that Kate's future self was the one who sent it back, after the machine killed John prior to it being captured and reprogrammed by her.
+The T-850 reveals that after it assassinated John Connor in the future, Kate Brewster captured and reprogrammed the machine.
+Having succeeded John as leader of the Resistance, she then sent it back in time to protect their past selves.